franky-coding/Stock-Analysis/README.md

 ## Instructions (To see code)

-- open analysis.ipynb to take a quick look directly on github or [click here](https://github.com/franky-coding/Stock-Analysis/blob/main/analysis.ipynb)
+- [click here](https://github.com/franky-coding/Stock-Analysis/blob/main/analysis.ipynb) or open analysis.ipynb

 or

 - git clone the repository and run the analysis in your local code editor

-Disclosure: The Y-finance API is a timeseries dataset, and I specified within my code to grab data from one year ago to now(5/5/2025) so depending on when you clone and run the notebook, your data will differ from the analysis in this ReadME.
+Disclosure: The Y-finance API is a timeseries dataset, and I specified within my code to grab data from one year ago to now(5/5/2025), thus depending on when you clone and run the notebook, your data will differ from the analysis in this ReadME.

 ## 📋 Table of Contents